1996 Russian presidential election: Vladimir Bryntsalov

 Pharmaceutical businessman Vladimir Bryntsalov ran as the candidate of the Russian Socialist Party.

-Brytsalov claimed that his leadership would eliminate the country's poverty, promising that if he were elected, there would be "no poor pensioners, no poor workers, no poor entrepreneurs, no poor farmers."
+Brytsalov argued that his leadership would eliminate the country's poverty, promising that if he were elected, there would be "no poor pensioners, no poor workers, no poor entrepreneurs, no poor farmers."
 His plan, which he dubbed "Russian socialism", was for large companies to begin paying wages comparable to companies in other industrialized nations.
 The plan anticipated that the employees of the companies would consequentially pay larger income taxes, spend more on consumer goods, and increase their productivity at their jobs.
 The feasibility of this plan was criticized, as Russian companies were considered to be unable to pay such wages.

 Brytsalov promoted himself with the superlative claim of being "the richest man in Russia" and flaunted his wealth.

-Despite being a (recently elected) deputy of the State Duma, Brytsalov did not have a voting-record.
+Despite being at the time a recently elected deputy of the State Duma, Brytsalov did not have a voting-record.
 In his legislative career, he had very low attendance and extremely little participation.
 Brytsalov was seen as a marginal candidate, and was generally regarded as unlikely to win the election.

 Mikhail Gorbachev

 Former Soviet leader Mikhail Gorbachev ran as an independent candidate.
-He ran as a self-proclaimed social democrat.
+He ran as a self-proclaimed social democrat, and asserted that, of those running for president, his was the voice of responsibility and moderation.
 His campaign was hampered both by strong public disdain towards him and a strong lack of media coverage for his candidacy.
+At one point, Gorbachev complained that there was less press freedom than when he was leader of the Soviet Union.

+Gorbachev subsequently questioned the validity of the election results.
+While he acknowledged that he had lost by a significant margin, Gorbachev suspected that his actual vote count still exceeded what was reported in the official tally.
+In 2017, Gorbachev wrote in his book The New Russia that "there have been no fair and free elections in Russia since those of 1989, 1990 and the election of 1991 when Boris Yeltsin became the first president of Russia."